For Educators and Extension Professionals

 Click here for the 2015 County Fair Tag Ohio 4-H Livestock Allflex USA Ear Tag Order Form (all species are on one form).

 If you have any questions, please contact Tammy Zimmerman (PBS) at 330.834.3000.

 Note: You can order the tags at anytime; however allow ample time to receive tags following your order.

 You are not required to use these tags.
 Counties may purchase tags from another company.

 Click on each species below for a listing of judges.
-This list was posted on 12.27.13.
+These lists were posted on 12.30.14.